-The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium.
+The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium, with a focus on value stocks among smaller companies.
 The fund achieves this objective by generally emphasising companies with smaller market capitalisations, lower relative prices and higher profitability on a continuous basis relative to the fund's eligible market universe.

-Within this initial investment universe, the fund uses a combination of security weighting and exclusion criteria to attain the promoted E/S characteristics outlined above.
+Within this initial investment universe, the fund uses exclusion criteria to attain the promoted E/S characteristics outlined above.